What is Achilles Tendonitis?

 - Hill running.

 - Poor eccentric strength

-Symptoms may include burning pain around the tendon at the beginning of activity, which gets less with activity and then worsens following activity.
+Symptoms may include burning pain around the tendon at the beginning of the activity, which gets less with activity and then worsens the following activity.
 Stiffness is felt early morning in the tendon which gets better after walking for a while.
-Patient complains of –
+The patient complains of –

 - Pain, stiffness, and loss of strength in the affected area.